niluxv/rust-crypto/README.md

 rust-crypto-maintained = { git = "https://github.com/niluxv/rust-crypto", branch = "stable_0.2" }
 ```

-and the following to your crate root:
+and for rust edition 2015 the following to your crate root:

 ```rust
 extern crate crypto;